 It is the mission of the Residence Life Office to provide an on campus environment which produces the Christian lifestyle of scholarship and personal growth.
-All students should familiarize themselves with the information provided in the Campbell University Student Information Guide and also the University Student Handbook.
+All students should familiarize themselves with the information provided in the University Student Handbook.

 Campbell University is a drug and alcohol free campus.
 It is our endeavor to provide a safe environment.
 Any student found in violation will be subject to the disciplinary process of the University as well as State sanctions.